Ishtiaque Fazlul

 University of Georgia

-Currently, I hold a joint Assistant Professor position at the College of Public Health and the School of Public and International Affairs at the University of Georgia (UGA).
-Before joining UGA, I was a Research Assistant Professor of Economics at Kennesaw State University and an affiliate faculty at the Education Economics Center.
-Previously, I was a postdoctoral fellow in the Economics Department at the University of Missouri, a Deans Scholar and a Center for the Economic Analysis of Risk (CEAR) Scholar at Georgia State University, a research assistant at the Georgia Policy Labs (GPL), and a research associate at Innovations for Poverty Action.
+Before joining UGA, I was a Research Assistant Professor of Economics at Kennesaw State University.
+Previously, I was a postdoctoral fellow in the Economics Department at the University of Missouri, an AYSPS Dean's Fellow and a Center for the Economic Analysis of Risk (CEAR) Scholar at Georgia State University, a research assistant at the Georgia Policy Labs (GPL), and a research associate at Innovations for Poverty Action.

 Fazlul, Ishtiaque, Cory Koedel, and Eric Parsons.
 (2023).
 "Free and reduced-price meal eligibility does not measure student poverty: Evidence and policy significance."
 Economics of Education Review.
 (Link)